Home >> Gooden >>

 Date: 1937

 Notes: This large bookplate was first designed for King George VI.
-This version lacks the initials G R, to the left and right of the crown, and the Roman numerals VI within the letter G to the left, which is reported by Dodgson to be the final version.
-However I suspect that this version is the seventh and final state, with no cipher.
+This seventh state lacks the initials G R, to the left and right of the crown, and the Roman numerals VI within the letter G to the left, which is reported by Dodgson to be the final version.
+These letters were removed by Steven Gooden in 1954.

 Image of bookplate